mdraselkh/RentARide-Project/README.md

 # RentARide-Project
-Created a website project called RentARide uning C# and dot NET Framework
+Created a website project called RentARide using C# and dot NET Framework